Multistage Hierarchical Capture-Recapture Models: Discussion

 A variety of approaches to formulating and implementing CR models have been developed since early work in this area in the mid-20th century \citep{schofield201650}.
 Many modern implementations of CR models are Bayesian, and a substantial portion of those rely on some form of data augmentation strategy \citep{durban2005mark, royle2012parameter}.
 The data augmentation perspective is intuitive and facilitates model generalizations that can account for real-world complexities such as the effect of animal space use patterns on the detection function associated with an array of traps.
 However, as these data sets grow in size and variety, conventional algorithms to fit complicated CR models to augmented data sets may not be computationally efficient \citep{yackulic2020need}.

 Following \cite{king2016capture}, we showed how to reformulate a large class of CR models in a way that is based on the intuitive PX-DA framework.
-We then showed how to fit them using recursive computing strategies.
+We then showed how to fit them using multistage computing strategies.
 The natural partitioning of observed versus augmented data illuminates an explicit conditioning on the number of observed individuals $n$, which, in turn, has its own conditional model that depends on parameters and is implied by the PX-DA scheme.
-Similar model specifications have been derived from alternative perspectives \citep[e.g.,][]{borchers2008spatially,king2016capture} but have not been leveraged to facilitate recursive Bayesian computing strategies.
+Similar model specifications have been derived from alternative perspectives \citep[e.g.,][]{borchers2008spatially,king2016capture} but have not been leveraged to facilitate multistage Bayesian computing strategies.

 Conditional perspectives are not new in the analysis of CR data \citep[e.g.,][]{sanathanan1972estimating,huggins1989statistical,huggins1991some,worthington2015analysing,king2016capture}.
 However, writing CR models as a product of a conditional distribution for the detections and a distribution for sample size allows for new model formulations.
+For example, in cases where individuals may be clustered in the population due to family groups or social structure, it may be advantageous to specify an overdispersed count model such as a negative binomial or quasi-Poisson \citep[e.g.,][]{ver2007quasi}.
+Conversely, if individuals are more regularly distributed in the population due to mechanisms such as territoriality, an underdispersed count model such as a Conway-Maxwell Poisson could be specified \citep[e.g.,][]{shmueli2005useful}.
+These model formulations involve additional parameters and may benefit from additional data, but our conditional strategy for representing the model provides a way to accommodate these extra sources of dependence in future studies.